Historia Regum Britanniae: Book Seven: The Prophecies of Merlin

-Book Eight
+Books 8–12

 After Aurelius Ambrosius defeats and kills Vortigern, becoming king, Britain remains in a state of war under him and his brother Uther.
-They are both assisted by the wizard Merlin.
 At one point during the continuous string of battles, Ambrosius takes ill and Uther must lead the army for him.
-This allows an enemy assassin to pose as a physician and poison Ambrosius.
-When the king dies, a comet taking the form of a dragon's head (pendragon) appears in the night sky, which Merlin interprets as a sign that Ambrosius is dead and that Uther will be victorious and succeed him.
-So after defeating his latest enemies, Uther adds "Pendragon" to his name and is crowned king.
+A comet taking the form of a dragon's head (pendragon) appears in the night sky, which Merlin interprets as a sign that Ambrosius is dead and that Uther will be victorious and succeed him.

 But another enemy strikes, forcing Uther to make war again.
 This time he is temporarily defeated, gaining final victory only with the help of Duke Gorlois of Cornwall.
 But while celebrating this victory with Gorlois, he falls in love with the duke's wife, Igerna.
 This leads to war between Uther Pendragon and Gorlois of Cornwall, during which Uther clandestinely lies with Igerna through the magic of Merlin.
 Arthur is conceived that night.
 Then Gorlois is killed and Uther marries Igerna.
-But he must war against the Saxons again.
-Although Uther ultimately triumphs, he dies after drinking water from a spring the Saxons had poisoned.

-Books Nine and Ten

-Uther's son Arthur assumes the throne and defeats the Saxons so severely that they cease to be a threat until after his death.
-In the meantime, Arthur conquers most of northern Europe and ushers in a period of peace and prosperity that lasts until the Romans, led by Lucius Hiberius, demands that Britain once again pay tribute to Rome.
+Uther's son Arthur assumes the throne and inflicts a severe enough defeat against the Saxons that they cease to be a threat until after his death.
+He conquers most of northern Europe and ushers in a period of peace and prosperity that lasts until the Romans, led by Lucius Hiberius, demands that Britain once again pay tribute to Rome.
 Arthur defeats Lucius in Gaul, intending to become Emperor, but in his absence, his nephew Mordred seduces and marries Guinevere and seizes the throne.

-Books Eleven and Twelve

 Arthur returns and kills Mordred at the Battle of Camlann, but, mortally wounded, he is carried off to the isle of Avalon, and hands the kingdom to his cousin Constantine, son of Cador and Duke of Cornwall.

-The Saxons returned after Arthur's death, but would not end the line of British kings until the death of Cadwallader.
-Cadwallader is forced to flee Britain and requests the aid of King Alan of the Amoricans.
-However an angel's voice tells him the Britons will no longer rule and he should go to Rome.
-Cadwallader does so, dying there, though leaves his son and nephew to rule the remaining Britons.
-The remaining Britons are driven into Wales and the Saxon Athelstan becomes King of Loegria.
+The Saxons return after Arthur's death, but would not end the line of British kings until the death of Cadwallader.
+Cadwallader is forced to flee Britain and is told by an angel that Britons will no longer rule.
+He dies in Rome, leaving his son and nephew to rule the remaining Britons, driven into Wales.
+The Saxon Athelstan becomes King of Loegria.